Top Chess Engine Championship: Engine settings/characteristics

 Pondering is set to off.
-All engines run on mostly the same hardware and use the same opening book, which is set by the organizers and changed in every stage.
-Large pages are disabled, but access to various endgame tablebases is permitted.
+All engines run on Linux on the same hardware and use the same opening book, which is set by the organizers and changed in every stage.
+Large pages are enabled, and access to endgame tablebases including Syzygy 7-men is permitted.
 Engines are allowed updates between stages; if there is a critical play-limiting bug, they are also allowed to be updated once during the stage.
-In previous seasons, if an engine crashes 3 times in one event, it is disqualified to avoid distorting the results for the other engines; however starting in TCEC Season 20, an engine is allowed to crash as many times as possible without being disqualified from the current event; however, the engine will still be disqualified from future events unless the crash is fixed.
+In previous seasons, if an engine crashes 3 times in one event, it is disqualified to avoid distorting the results for the other engines; however, starting in TCEC Season 20, an engine is allowed to crash any number of times without being disqualified from the current event, although the engine will still be disqualified from future events unless the crash is fixed.
 TCEC generates an Elo rating list from the matches played during the tournament.
 An initial rating is given to any new participant based on its rating in other chess engine rating lists.